ncatlab/nlab-content/pages/7/4/4/1/1447/content.md

 * there is a [[Lawvere-Tierney topology]] on $E$ and an [[equivalence of categories]] $e : F \stackrel{\simeq}{\to} Sh_j E$ such that the diagram of geometric morphisms $\array{ F &\stackrel{f_*}{\to}& E \\ & {}_{e}\searrow^\simeq & \uparrow^{i} \\ && Sh_j E}$ commutes up to natural isomorphism $e^* i^* \simeq f^*$

-That the first two conditions are equivalent is standard, that the third one is equivalent to the first two is for instance corollary 7 in section VII, 4 of
+That the first two conditions are equivalent is standard, that the third one is equivalent to the first two is for instance corollary 7 in section VII, 4 of ([MacLaneMoerdijk](#MacLaneMoerdijk))

-* MacLane-Moerdijk, _Sheaves in geometry and logic_
+## Properties

-## Relation to localization
+### Relation to localization

 There is a close relation between geometric embedding and [[localization]].